 The parking waiver for within one-half mile of public transit is now defined as “walking distance” rather than “as the crow flies.”

 Building permit review of ADU shall be completed in 60 days.
 The clock stops when the city provides plan check comments to the applicant and restarts when the applicant resubmits plans.
-This provision does not apply for an ADU constructed concurrently with a new single-family dwelling.
-The ADU does not have to be approved until the permit for the primary dwelling is approved.
+An ADU constructed concurrently with a new single-family dwelling shall not be approved until the permit for the primary dwelling is approved.

 In addition to the new provisions, the City will continue to allow ADUs as provided in Article 30, Section 3006 of the Zoning Ordinance as follows: